Marcello Aravena: MMA fighter

 Aravena was born in Chile, but grew up in Winnipeg.
-His IQ is extremely low as tests performed by police psychologists after his arrest in 2006 showed he had a vocabulary equivalent to that possessed by a 8 year-old boy.
+His IQ is extremely low as tests performed by police psychologists after his arrest in 2006 showed he had a vocabulary equivalent to that possessed by an eight year-old boy.
 The journalist Anita Arvast called him a "bully by nature".
 The most notable aspect of Aravena is his ape-like face, which frequently led him as a both a boy and as an adult to have nicknames such as "the Great White Chilean Ape" and the "Mountain Gorilla".

 After dropping out of high school, Aravena made his living as professional MMA fighter; as a security guard at a Winnipeg restaurant, Phat Daddy's; and as a professional boxer.
 Aravena usually lost his MMA and boxing matches.
 The journalist Jerry Langton noted that he "had a rather disheartening 7-31-1 record as a pro".
 Aravena said of his fighting career: "I put on a good show.
 That's why people liked me.
 I kept getting up and fighting".
 After Phat Daddy's restaurant was shut down, Arvena started to work for Dwight "Big Dee" Mushey.
 In the summer of 2005, Aravena's cousin, roommate and best friend was murdered in a bar fight, and afterwards, suffering from cocaine addiction, he moved in with his employer Mushey, paying $100 in rent in exchange for being allowed to live in his basement.